 Other missions of the 133rd ARS include aeromedical evacuation, cargo transport and passenger transport (Space A Travel).

-Pilot application packages must be submitted in full by noon on Feb.
-8, 2019.
+Pilot application packages must be submitted in full by noon on the specified deadline date.
 The NHANG will not accept partial packages -- all contents must be accounted for upon delivery to the 133d Air Refueling Squadron.
 Candidates will be notified if they are selected for an interview based on the candidate's ability to meet the outlined pre-requisites and the competitiveness of their application.
 All interviews will be held at the 133d ARS located in Portsmouth, N.H.

 Summary of Selection Process and Pilot Training